anjaustin/secure-docker-with-tls/README.md

 ### Now, let's create the client's key and certificate signing request (CSR).

-*Again, the following instructions are designed to be executed on the host machine of the Docker daemon.
+*Again, the following instructions should be executed on the host machine of the Docker daemon you wish to secure with TLS.
 We continue the following instructions in the same working directory as before,* `~/.docker/tls`*.*

 **1. Create the client key and certificate signing request.**